Real Science Radio hosts Bob Enyart and Fred Williams broadcast RSR's quantum mechanics article with an introduction and comments.

 In the beginning was the Word, and the Word was with God, and the Word was God...
 All things were made through Him, and without [the Word] nothing was made that was made.

 Nothing.
 In Genesis, to perform a creative act, He spoke, including when God "said", Let there be light.
 The Holy Spirit could have inspired Moses to simply write that God made light or God created light, and so on for the next seven instances.
 But instead, God "said."
+The "universe was created by the word of God" (Heb.
+11:3).
 The nineteenth psalm C.S.
 Lewis famously described as, "one of the greatest lyrics in the world."
 The "higher critics", such as those of the Documentary Hypothesis, opining otherwise, describe the chapter as a disjointed concatenation of two unrelated poems (1904, Cheyne, The Book of Psalms, 2nd Ed., Vol. 1, p.
 75; etc., etc.).
 However, they miss the structure whereby the first half describes the physical heavens in literary terms and the second half describes the written or literary Word of God in astronomical terms.

 Physical Heavens in Literary Terms: